 Our experienced team conducts a thorough evaluation, which includes a:

 - Physical exam

-- Discussion of personal and family medical
+- Discussion of personal and family medical history

 Usually, we can diagnose rhinophyma with this information, without the need for further testing.
 We sometimes perform a skin biopsy to confirm the diagnosis, especially in patients whose condition does not improve with treatment.
 In a biopsy, we take a small sample of skin cells to examine under a microscope.

 For rhinophyma, surgery is usually the main treatment to: